 There is a list of elements involved when considering a party’s need for spousal support.
 These include but are not limited to the length of the marriage, ages of the parties, income, health, employment, or lack thereof, and medical needs.
 In addition, if there is no good faith to maintain employment by the party that would be receiving payment, the spousal support may not be granted.
 The court will take property, assets, and investments into account when determining the need for financial support.
 Another element that may be considered is a prenup.
 If a prenup agreement was executed, this may affect a number of things such as the property and assets as well as the later income of both parties.
 Generally, these factors can be summed up by a party’s ability to pay versus the other party’s need for payment.

-If you need help with divorce, custody, or child support in New Mexico, our experienced Albuquerque divorce attorneys can help you protect your interests and maximize your settlement in any family law case.
-Chat with a live associate through our website chat function or call 505-317-4455 to start solving your problem, today!
+If you need help with divorce, custody, or alimony in New Mexico, our experienced Albuquerque divorce attorneys can help you protect your interests and maximize your settlement in any family law case.
+Chat with a live associate through our website chat function or call 505-317-4455 to set up your FREE consultation.
+Lets start solving your problem, today!